openforcefield/dangerbot/README.md

     exit ;  fi;
 ```

-Add a new file to the top of your repo, called `Dangerfile`, containing:
+2) Add a new file to the top of your repo, called `Dangerfile`, containing:
 ```
 # Run the shared Dangerfile with these settings
 danger.import_dangerfile(github: "openforcefield/dangerbot")
 ```

-Add `openforcefield-dangerbot`'s limited API token to your travis environment.
+3) Finally, add `openforcefield-dangerbot`'s limited API token to your travis environment.
 Mine is https://travis-ci.org/openforcefield/openforcefield/settings.
 Add the token by creating a new environment variable, `DANGER_GITHUB_API_TOKEN` which equals `caa3a4a51664dd050a016b7a215f183f2b7ef60a`, and enable `DISPLAY VALUE IN BUILD LOG`